Find Volunteer Opportunities in Your Area

 Choose a cause you care about

 Volunteering for a cause close to your heart makes giving back even more meaningful.
 Love animals?
 Volunteer at a local no-kill animal shelter.
+Sites like https://usserviceanimals.org/support/faq will have all the knowledge you need to get started.
 Great with kids?
 Ref for a local kids’ soccer league.
 Lost a loved one to heart disease?
 Put together a team for your local AHA Heart Walk.
 Gone to bed hungry?
 Feed a local family for the holidays.

 Don’t be discouraged if what you’re interested in doesn’t seem to fit the standard volunteer mold.
 I love English and history and found volunteer opportunities prepping legal aliens for their U.S. citizenship exams and tutoring an Iraqi refugee through her first year of middle school in America.
 Whatever you’re passionate about, there’s a way to work it into doing good in your neighborhood!